ParentJA/taxi/README.md

         self.assertFalse(Token.objects.filter(user=user).exists())
 ```

+The process of logging in is as easy as signing up.
+The user enters her username and password and submits them to the server.
+We expect the server to log the user in and then return a success status along with the serialized user data.
+At this point, we can confirm that a token has been created for the user.

+Logging out is even simpler.
+The user should be logged out when she hits the appropriate API and her token should be deleted.

 Run the tests and watch them fail.

 ```bash
 $ python manage.py test trip.tests
 ```

-We should have two separate user serializers--public and private.
-When a user logs in, he should be able to extract his token from the response data.
-When users view information about each other, they should not see that token.
-We run our app over HTTPS, so there is no concern about someone stealing our token from the response payload.
+Now that tokens are being created, we should have two different user serializers--one for public consumption and one for private use.
+Only the logged-in user should be able to receive her token.
+Other users can see each others' basic information, but that's it!
+We serve our app over HTTPS, so there is little concern about someone stealing our token from our private response payload.

 **trip/serializers.py**